Diffolio: A Diffusion Model for Multivariate Probabilistic Financial Time-Series Forecasting and Portfolio Construction: Experiments

 \textbf{Implementation Details.} We select the optimal hyperparameters based on the configuration that achieves the lowest ES on the validation set.
 This metric was chosen because, as a multivariate generalization of the CRPS, it provides a balanced evaluation of probabilistic accuracy while also somewhat reflecting cross-sectional dependencies.
 To be specific, we set the input window size to 63, which corresponds to one quarter of trading days, to provide the model with sufficient historical context for capturing asset dynamics.
 The model architecture is further composed of a hidden dimension of 128 and 4 heads for all attention blocks, and the MLP within each attention block has a hidden dimension of 512.
 All embedding and decoding layers are implemented as linear layers.
 We set the total diffusion time steps to $T=1,000$ with a linear noise schedule ranging from $10^{-4}$ to 0.02 as in~\cite{ho2020denoising}.
 A 32-dimensional sinusoidal positional embedding is used to encode each step.
 We train the model for a total of 100,000 steps using the AdamW optimizer and a batch size of 1024.
 The learning rate is set to a maximum value of $10^{-4}$ with a linear warmup for the first 1,000 steps followed by a cosine decay schedule for the remaining steps.
 The coefficient for the correlation-guided regularizer, $\lambda_{corr}$, is set to 0.05.
 During inference, we use 50 steps for the DDIM sampling process.

 We keep the experimental setup for the baseline models consistent with Diffolio wherever applicable.
-We employ the same AdamW optimizer, a batch size of 1024, an input window size of 63, and the learning rate schedule.
-For all diffusion-based baselines, we utilize the same 32-dimensional sinusoidal embedding for the diffusion time steps.
-Consistent with the hyperparameter selection for Diffolio, the optimal values for key model-specific hyperparameters of each baseline are chosen from their respective search spaces to minimize the ES on the validation set.
-Detailed descriptions of the search spaces for Diffolio and the baselines are available in \ref{appendix: hyperparam}.
+We employ the same AdamW optimizer, a batch size of 1024, and the learning rate schedule. { The input window size of 63 is consistently applied across all models; specifically, for DCC-GARCH, this window is utilized for the rolling-window estimation of the conditional volatility and dynamic correlation.} For all diffusion-based baselines, we utilize the same 32-dimensional sinusoidal embedding for the diffusion time steps.
+Consistent with the hyperparameter selection for Diffolio, the optimal values for key model-specific hyperparameters of each baseline are chosen from their respective search spaces to minimize the ES on the validation set. { Detailed descriptions of Diffolio's hyperparameter search spaces, along with a sensitivity analysis regarding its diffusion and DDIM sampling steps, and the configurations of the baseline models are provided in \ref{appendix: hyperparam}.}